weruharim/r4da-journey/Data Transformation in R.md

 I also experimented with the case sensitivity of select helpers and learned how to change the default behavior using the `ignore.case` argument within the helper functions.

 ## Adding calculated variables with `mutate()` in R
+In this code snippet, various manipulations and analyses were performed on the flights dataset using the `mutate()` function in R. Let's go through the code and understand the steps taken.

+First, a subset of the flights dataset called `flightsSml` was created by selecting specific columns, including year, month, day, variables ending with "delay", `distance`, and `air_time`.
 ```R
 flightsSml <- select(
   flights,